 Even with 100% U.S. Stocks, the chance of success for 20 years is only 84%.
 These results are not too bad but not too great either.
 And this is only 20 years.
 In practice, we would want to last longer than that.
 So what is the issue?

 To understand the problem, we have to look at the USD / CHF Exchange rate historical data.

 The first time I saw this graph, I was shocked.
 The data before 1980 is just weird.
 But it makes sense.
 To explain some of the big moves, we need to learn about U.S. dollar history.

-First of all, since 1900, the United States dollar was convertible to gold.
+First, since 1900, the United States dollar has been convertible to gold.
 This conversion is called the Gold Standard.
 It is essential to know this to understand this graph.

-The first significant drop was at the beginning of the first world war in 1914.
-When the United States entered the war, the value of the dollar started to recover.
+The first significant drop was at the beginning of the world war in 1914.
+When the United States entered the war, the dollar’s value started to recover.
 And after the war, it went very high since the economy rose very quickly as well.